-The Eurocontrol GACS implementation project will play a major role in ATNP/3 SARPs validation as well as providing a migration path for non-ATN (e.g. ACARS-based) applications and a rapid prototyping platform for the development of ATM applications.
-It will be important for ATN trials and exploitation in the future and will be available for free distribution under licence for non-commercial experimental use to Eurocontrol Member States and other organisations.
+The EUROCONTROL GACS implementation project has played a major role in ATNP/3 SARPs validation as well as providing a migration path for non-ATN (e.g. ACARS-based) applications and a rapid prototyping platform for the development of ATM applications.
+It will be important for ATN trials and exploitation in the future and will be available for free distribution under licence for non-commercial experimental use to EUROCONTROL Member States to assist in their ATN evaluation and trials activities.

-5.2.
-CENA CHARME project
+5.2 CENA CHARME project